CSALabsAutomation/azure-cosmosdb-lab/steps/02_load-data-into-cosmos-db-with-dmtool/checks/02_load-data-into-cosmos-db-with-dmtool/description.md

- Check if the User Successfully Loaded data into Cosmos DB with ADF
+ Check if the User Successfully Loaded data into Cosmos DB with DM tool